Fall Scone Recipe

 If you stopped by my Fall Home Tour last week you saw these delicious scones featured in my kitchen.
 And if you happened to miss it you can click HERE to check them out displayed in all their fall kitchen glory! 🙂My mother and I teamed up to bake these delicious scones and it was such a fun day having her join me in my kitchen.
 You know, one of those days that will be a memory I hold close to my heart for years to come.

-Let me share just how we made them!
+Let me share just how we made these coffee butterscotch scones!

 First, I heated up 3/4 cup of light cream in the microwave and added two instant single serve coffee packets to the warm milk.
 Once it was mixed in to the milk I set it in the refrigerator to cool.
 This is a very important step; you must make sure the cream infused coffee is completely cooled before you add it to the dry ingredients.